Dogs are family too! And the question is, can coronavirus infect my dog, like humans?

 We know this is a scary time for people all over the world.

-I know we’re all-consuming as much information we need to keep ourselves out of risk, but what about our pets they are important also.
+I know we’re all consuming as much information as we need to keep ourselves out of risk, but what about our pets they are important also.

-With news that came out of Hong Kong about a dog that was tested for what they call a weak Covid-19 virus.
+The news came out of Hong Kong in 2020 about a dog that was tested for what they call a weak Covid-19 virus.

 I thought it was important to talk about this with my readers.